ImDakshitha/Insight-Trader/README.md

 Data include

-1.Open Interest History
+1. Open Interest History

-2.Liquidations History
+2. Liquidations History

-3.Funding Rate History
+3. Funding Rate History

 This script creates a separate .csv file in a desired location with all the data including timestamp price OHLC.